RetroPie/RetroPie-Docs/docs/Doom.md

 ### Configuring controls for lr-prboom

-lr-prboom utilises normal Retroarch control configurations, found in the RetroArch menu by pressing 'select+x' after the game software has launched.
+lr-prboom utilises normal Retroarch control configurations found in the RetroArch menu by pressing 'select+x' after the game software has launched.
 Then navigate to 'Quick Menu' an finally 'Controls'.

 For more information on custom RetroArch controls see: [RetroArch Configuration](https://github.com/retropie/retropie-setup/wiki/retroarch-configuration)